-This welcome pack contains important information to help you prepare for your trip to South Africa.
+This welcome pack contains essential information to help you prepare for your trip to South Africa.

-It is crucial that you fill in the Personal Details form and send it back to us.
+It is extremely important that you complete and return the Personal Information form.
 This serves as confirmation of your internship or volunteer placement.
-Only after receiving this confirmation can we begin arranging everything for you in South Africa.
+Only after receiving this information can we start arranging everything for you in South Africa.

 Contact Information